Hypfer/Valetudo/docs/_pages/general/newcomer_guide_early_2021.md

 On sale, people were able to buy it for 225€, which is insanely cheap for a lidar-based vacuum robot with room detection.

-Public root for dreame is in its final stages and should hopefully be released to the public soon.
-We're planning a slow release there to make sure that everything is safe.
-It is recommended to join the [Telegram Dreame User Group](https://t.me/joinchat/6i4dNJMKEyxjYmMy) and wait for further instructions

 ## How do I install Valetudo?

 The [rooting instructions](https://valetudo.cloud/pages/general/rooting-instructions.html) page will point you to the